MartinMtandi/WeatherApp/README.md

 ### Future Improvements
 1. Add weather history functionality
 2. Implement geolocation for automatic local weather
-3. Add End to End testing using Playwrght & CucumberJS
+3. Add End to End testing using Playwright & CucumberJS
 4. Implement PWA capabilities for offline access
 5. Add weather alerts and notifications
 6. Make use of Google Maps API for City name suggestions and validation